vman241308/face_detection_javascript/README.md

 <br />

-#### The `basic` app as a starting point
+#### The `basic` and `app_template` apps

 Every application that you create resides in the `app` folder.
-The `basic` app that comes with the package is for illustration and testing purposes.
-The `app_template` folder can be duplicated within the `app` folder and renamed as a starting point for your application.
+The `basic` app that comes with the package illustrates the usage of the FaceDetect methods and properties.
+The `app_template` is a barebone folder structure that can be duplicated within the `app` folder and renamed as a starting point for your application.

 <br />